ReproNim/module-reproducible-basics/_episodes/02-vcs.md

 >    under version control systems and shareable with your collaborators?
 >  - How do you establish and use continuous integration systems to verify the correctness
 >    of reproduced results (where feasible)?
->  - What exactly did you do in your data analysis project X on a date Y?
+>  - What exactly did you do in your data analysis project X on date Y?
 {: .challenge}